TriumphLLC/Blend4Web/doc_src/logic_editor.rst

 ...................

 *Value*
     Time (in seconds) that will pass before the activation of the next node.
 Set to zero by default.
-Can be set manually or through a register (if the ``Variable`` parameter is enabled).
+Can be set manually or through a variable (if the ``Variable`` parameter is enabled).

 .. _nla_jump:

 Conditional Jump
 ----------------

 Go to the specified node if the certain condition is met.
-The parameters (operands) can also be registers that are activated using the corresponding switches.
+The parameters (operands) can also be variables that are activated using the corresponding switches.

 .. image:: src_images/logic_editor/logic_editor_conditional_jump.png
     :align: center